xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/bridging_to_promises.md

 // => onCompleted
 ```

-This is just scatching the surface of what Promises and RxJS can do together so that we have first class single values and first class multiple values working together.
+This is just scratching the surface of what Promises and RxJS can do together so that we have first class single values and first class multiple values working together.

 ## Converting Promises to Observable Sequences ##